Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Probiotic (General Multi-Strain)?

-The strongest application is preventing diarrhea during antibiotic use.
-Large reviews covering thousands of participants show that specific strains significantly reduce this risk.
-The most effective are Lactobacillus rhamnosus GG and Saccharomyces boulardii.
+The strongest case is the antibiotics one.
+Large reviews covering thousands of people show that specific strains meaningfully cut the risk of antibiotic-associated diarrhea, and the two that come up again and again are Lactobacillus rhamnosus GG and Saccharomyces boulardii.

-For IBS, reviews of 50+ trials show that probiotics as a class significantly improve symptoms and bloating.
-Multi-strain products may have a slight edge over single-strain, though the optimal combination is still unclear.
+For IBS, reviews of 50+ trials find that probiotics as a class help with symptoms and bloating.
+Multi-strain products may have a slight edge over single-strain ones, though nobody has pinned down the ideal combination yet.

 Does It Work?
 The Evidence